 Sherrilyn Ifill

-For over 20 years, Ifill taught civil procedure and constitutional law to thousands of law students at the University of Maryland School of Law in Baltimore and pioneered a series of law clinics, including one of the earliest law clinics in the country, focused on challenging legal barriers to the reentry of ex-offenders.
-Ifill is also a prolific scholar who has published academic articles in leading law journals, and op-eds and commentaries in leading newspapers.
-Her 2007 book, On the Courthouse Lawn: Confronting the Legacy of Lynching in the 21st Century, was highly acclaimed, and is credited with laying the foundation for contemporary conversations about lynching and reconciliation.
+For over 20 years, Ifill taught at the University of Maryland School of Law and pioneered a series of law clinics focused on challenging legal barriers to the reentry of ex-offenders.
+Her 2007 book, On the Courthouse Lawn: Confronting the Legacy of Lynching in the 21st Century, was highly acclaimed, and credited with laying the foundation for contemporary conversations about lynching and reconciliation.

-Among many honors, Ifill is the recipient of numerous honorary degrees, and was recently named one of TIME Magazine’s Women of the Year.
-In 2021, she was named one of TIME Magazine’s 100 Most Influential People in the world in 2021, one of Glamour Magazine’s Women of the Year, honored with a 2021 Spirit of Excellence Award by the American Bar Association, and named Attorney of the Year by The American Lawyer in 2020.
-In 2022, Ifill joined The Ford Foundation organization as a Senior Fellow and will receive the prestigious Brandeis Medal, named for Supreme Court Justice Louis D. Brandeis, and the American Bar Association’s Thurgood Marshall Award.
+Ifill has been named one of TIME’s Women of the Year, TIME’s 100 Most Influential People in the world, and one of Glamour’s Women of the Year.
+She was honored with a Spirit of Excellence Award by the American Bar Association and named Attorney of the Year by The American Lawyer in 2020.
+She was also the recipient of the prestigious Brandeis Medal and the American Bar Association’s Thurgood Marshall Award.

 Books & Movies